-The measure is limited to single phase residential AWHP equipment used in single family and low-rise multifamily building types, additions and alterations in all 16 California climate zones.
+The measure is limited to single phase residential AWHP equipment used in single family and low-rise multifamily building types, as well as additions and alterations in all 16 California climate zones.

-New HERS verifications are necessary to verify AWHP and radiant ceiling panel installation.
-For the AWHP, the HERS Rater shall verify make and model number and confirm whether the installed system has a fixed or variable speed compressor(s) and whether that information is consistent with the CF2R compliance documentation.
-For the radiant ceiling panels, the HERS Rater shall verify that installed panel area can satisfy the Manual J design loads (specified in compliance documents) given the installed panels specified heating and cooling capacity at standard conditions.
+New verifications are necessary to verify AWHP and radiant ceiling panel installation.
+For the AWHP, the verifications are simple with the HERS Rater (or possibly building official) required to verify make and model number and confirm whether the installed system has a fixed or variable speed compressor(s) and whether the information is consistent with the CF2R compliance documentation.
+For the radiant ceiling panels, the HERS Rater shall verify that installed panel area is consistent with the compliance documents.
 If the CF2R specifies a "hydronic delivery in conditioned space" radiant ceiling panel installation, then the following must be HERS verified:

-- Prescriptive ceiling insulation levels are installed; - Ceiling quality insulation installation (QII) requirements are met; and - All hydronic piping shall be properly insulated and all piping supplying the radiant panels be in conditioned space (excluding up to ten feet of piping from the outdoor unit to conditioned space).
+- Prescriptive ceiling insulation levels are installed; - Ceiling quality insulation installation (QII) requirements are met2; and - All hydronic piping shall be properly insulated and all piping supplying the radiant panels be in conditioned space (excluding up to ten feet of piping from the outdoor unit to conditioned space).

 Radiant ceiling panels are a delivery option that is not common in this country, especially in residential applications.
 However, these systems have been popular in Europe for decades.
 The popularity of radiant floor heating in the United States has increased since the 1980s, particularly in heating-only climates and high-end custom homes.
-Radiant ceiling panels offer advantages over floor delivery in that floor surface coverings do not impact heat transfer and can also be retrofitted to existing homes.
+Radiant ceiling panels offer advantages over floor delivery in that floor surface coverings do not impact heat transfer and ceiling panels can also be retrofitted to existing homes.
+Cool ceilings also improve summer comfort by transforming the normally warm ceiling surface (from mid-day attic roof heating) into a cooled radiant surface.
 Despite these benefits, radiant ceiling systems continue to face initial market entry barriers in the United States.
 The greatest of these barriers has been the risk adverse nature of the construction industry and homebuyer market.
 Although concerns about panel leaks may be an immediate reaction, sprinkler systems and plastic potable attic water piping systems are no different in terms of risk.
 Panels offer the potential for condensation from the panel surface if the surface temperature falls below the indoor dew point temperature for an extended period.
 In California's dry climate, this is a rare condition.
 Nevertheless, production builders would likely be initially cautious in this regard and may consider the need for supplemental dehumidification.
-Appendix G provides some additional background information on the condensation issue and advocates for not requiring for accounting of any additional radiant panel supplemental dehumidification energy given the dry California climate and rare need for dehumidification.
+Appendix G provides some additional background information on the condensation issue and advocates for not requiring any additional radiant panel supplemental dehumidification energy given the dry California climate and rare need for dehumidification.

-&lt;sup>2 QII requirements ensure that the insulation has been properly installed, with minimal installation defects.
+2 QII requirements ensure that the insulation has been properly installed, with minimal installation defects.

 Software enhancements would be required to modify the existing AWHP modeling algorithm.
-Given that the technology currently has very limited market share in the California residential sector, the Statewide CASE Team proposes a simplified modeling approach within the CBECC-Res compliance software at this time.
-The simplified approach proposes applying heating and cooling energy savings factors to the hourly CBECC-Res calculated energy use of a prescriptive standard air source heat pump (minimum efficiency heat pump meeting the Federal Standards).
+Given that the AWHP technology currently has very limited market share in the California residential sector, the Statewide CASE Team proposes an easy to implement modeling approach within the CBECC-Res compliance software at this time.
+The simplified approach proposes applying fixed heating and cooling energy savings factors to the hourly CBECC-Res calculated energy use of a prescriptive standard air source heat pump (minimum efficiency heat pump meeting the Federal Standards).